getampt/docs/frameworks/nestjs.md

 > install @ampt/nestjs
 ```

-Add the `ampt:dev` and `ampt:build` scripts to configure how you start the development server inside interactive shell and how you build your application.
-You will need to update `package.json` file as follows:
+Add the `ampt:dev` and `ampt:build` scripts to configure how you start the development server inside the interactive shell and how you build your application.
+You will need to update your `package.json` file as follows:

 - add `ampt:dev` script for running the NestJS dev server locally
 - add `ampt:build` script for running nest build